 The child support schedule and the applicable worksheet of the Ohio Child Support Guidelines are used to calculate the amount of child support.
-Child support is based on the income of both parties and the cost of health insurance and daycare (for just the children of the relationship).
+Child support is based on the income of both parties and the cost of health insurance, daycare (for just the children of the relationship), and other specific expenses.
 Child support calculations are complicated - the courts, CSEA, and attorneys use computer programs to determine the "guideline" amounts.
-Check your local court for a computer with the program on it if you have to figure out the numbers on your own.
-In general, courts are required to issue a minimum child support order of at least \$50 per month.
+Check your local court for a computer with the program on it if you have to figure out the numbers on your own or you can use the online program from the Ohio Department of Job and Family Services at https://ohiochildsupportcalculator.ohio.gov/home.html.
+In general, courts are required to issue a minimum child support order of at least \$80 per month.
 However, courts can order less or order no support at all if the obligor is institutionalized, has a documented physical or mental disability, or under other appropriate circumstances.
-Although not required to, CSEAs will also usually issue at least a minimum support order of \$50 per month.
+Although not required to, CSEAs will also usually issue at least a minimum support order of \$80 per month.